 2. Save and Set Up Additional Options

-If you need to change/set up the display options (save & resume, preview response, or reCAPTCHA) or notifications options (thank you page redirects, auto-responders, and email notification), go ahead and do that now.
+If you need to change/set up the display options (save & resume, preview response, or reCAPTCHA) or notifications options (thank you page redirects, auto-responders, and email notification), go ahead and do that now on the processing and notifications pages.
 You can also do this later if you find your needs for your form change.

 Navigate to the Connector page by selecting the Connector option on the left sidebar or by selecting “Connectors” under the “Configure” dropdown in the form list.

 1. Add and Configure the Salesforce Connector